signalwerk/stickyShrink/readme.md

 ```

 ###Options
-`shrinkStart` the scroll position wher the srink gets active.
+`shrinkStart` the scroll position where the shrink gets activated.

 ###Class combinations